thamo-nature/Basic-Hacking-Overall-Basics/README.md

 for the betterment of upcoming generation,He seeks TRUTH. "</br>
                   - ThamoNature</br>

-It's a get started guide, For creating awarness,
+It's a starter guide, For creating awarness,
 I'm not the author of the guide, I hold no responsibility to it's content.